percona/psmysql-docs/docs/quickstart-exit.md

             Deleted: sha256:db9672f7e12e374d5e9016b758a29d5444e8b0fd1246a6f1fc5c2b3c847dddcf
             ```

-3. Remove the docker volume if a container does not use the volume, and you no longer need it.
+3. Remove the docker volume if a container does not use the volume and you no longer need it.

     * An example of removing a Docker volume.